-A lot of brick and mortar retailers pay a lot of money for pay-per-click ads or other online marketing.
+A lot of brick-and-mortar retailers pay a lot of money for pay-per-click ads or other online marketing.
 They'll still run ads in local papers or direct mail their offers.
 They’ll tell you the money they’re spending works because they can see the traffic coming to their website.

-But can they tell if any of that traffic converts to actual buyers in their their physical store?
+But can they tell if any of that traffic converts to actual buyers in their physical store?

 A few can, but not most.

 But in those retailers’ minds, pay-per-click or mobile marketing works.
 Even if their website isn’t converting those people to paying customers, they have a metric in their heads that they judge their investment by.

 Those same owners might recycle their paper, get bent out of shape if the cash drawer is over or under $10, or beat up a vendor over shipping costs.

 They’ll tell me that retail is a game of pennies saved.